orphanlol/Notyourgames-is-retarded/README.md

 # EaglercraftY (WIP)
-This is a semi-abandoned project based on LAX1DUDE's EaglercraftX project.
+This is a project based on LAX1DUDE's EaglercraftX project.
 <br>
 This time, this will actually be a decent project.
 Not a hoax, not a fake claim.
 <br>